 As a poet-teacher, mainly with California Poets in the Schools, I reach as many as a thousand K-12 students a year through residencies in schools.
 As a writing consultant and editor, I help adults hone their projects toward a perfect end result.
 I have been known to wear different hats, mostly indicating my love of and work with text.

 I established myself as a writing consultant and editor in 1998, coincidentally the same year I joined California Poets in the Schools.
 My first experience teaching poetry at the K-12 level was in 1996 at Murphy School in Scotia (K-8), a small town in northern California, originally built for the timber industry.
 A great man named Sal Steinberg believed in my abilities and brought me to the school for twelve years.
 When his career changed course and he moved on, the excellent staff continued to find funding for my residencies.
-I have worked year after year with Scotia students, giving them new poetry lessons as they grow from kindergartners to young adults.
+I worked year after year with Scotia students, giving them new poetry lessons as they grew from kindergartners to young adults; I continue to design curricula for students in certain schools as they advance from one grade to another.
 In 2012 I became area coordinator of Humboldt, Trinity, and Del Norte counties for California Poets in the Schools.

 I earned my bachelor’s degree in literature at the University of California, Santa Cruz, in 1988; my master’s degree in literature at Humboldt State University in northern California in 1991; my master’s degree in fine arts in creative writing, specializing in poetry, at the University of North Carolina, Greensboro, in 1995; and my master’s degree in teaching of writing at Humboldt State University in 2004 (this was the other emphasis offered at the time in the master’s degree in English, the first being in literature).